Erasmus+ Teaching Staff Mobility

 Once you have received confirmation that the mobility is eligible for Erasmus+ funding, please submit the following documents to Andrea Schöne:

-- Request for a business trip via SAP (you will receive the relevant information from the International Office / Andrea Schöne!)
+- a business travel request via SAP - you will receive the relevant information from the International Office / Andrea Schöne.

-If all documents are complete, the lecturer will receive a Grant Agreement with the funding guidelines, which must be signed and returned to the International Office.
+If all documents are complete, you will receive a Grant Agreement with the funding guidelines, which must be signed and returned to the International Office.

 Travel safety: The decision to travel to risk areas lies with you and TU Dortmund University, taking into account the regulations of the Erasmus+ program, the institution's internal strategies and the respective crisis management.
 This also means that you must inform yourself about the current situation in the host country on the website of the Federal Foreign Office and consult with the International Office before you begin your stay abroad.